 Heidi E. Washington

-Her appointment was effective July 1, 2015, and as director, she is responsible for overseeing the administration of Michigan’s correctional system, which includes the state’s prisons, probation and parole supervision, the Parole Board, and other administrative functions, in addition to managing a $1.9 billion budget.
+As director, she is responsible for overseeing the administration of Michigan's correctional system, which includes the state's prisons, probation and parole supervision, the Parole Board, and other administrative functions, in addition to managing a $1.9 billion budget.

 Director Washington has served in a number of leadership positions during her career with the Department of Corrections.

 Prior to her appointment as director, she was warden of the Charles E. Egeler Reception and Guidance Center and the Duane L. Waters Health Center.